Science and Math Showcase

 Meet the Departments and Programs

 All 7 of our CNSM Departments and Programs will be available to answer your questions and help you learn more about the programs they offer.
-You can expect to meet representatives from the following departments:
+Our department and programs are:

 • Biological Sciences